enz/pentobi/INSTALL.md

 Installing
 ----------

-On Linux, Pentobi can be installed after compilation with the command
+Pentobi can be installed after compilation with the command
 ```
 sudo make install
 ```